Eco School

 Environment and Climate Emergency Declaration

-The Eco Warriors at Marlow C of E Infant School have asked the Governors to declare an environment and climate emergency on their behalf.
-The Eco Warriors and the rest of the children are concerned about the planet and in line with the schools mission to be good citizens of the planet they want to share in the responsibility of making a difference to the Earth and its future.
+In September 2019, the Eco Warriors at Marlow C of E Infant School asked the Governors of the school to declare an environmental and climate emergency on their behalf.
+The Eco Warriors and the rest of the children were concerned about the planet, and they wanted to share in the responsibility of making a difference to the Earth and its future.
+This work has been continued by school Eco Warriors since this declaration.

 - Looking for different ways to save, recycle and reuse the Earth’s precious resources